 On the very same day, people celebrate the homecoming of Lord Ram and Goddess Sita from an exile (Vanvasa) of 14 years.
 To celebrate the return of their beloved king Ram the public of Ayodhya lights the lamp in the city.
 To remember the day of Lord Ram’s return, people from all over the world celebrate the festival of Diwali.

 Alongside this, the story of Yama and Nachiketa on Kartika Amavasya is also associated with the festival.
 This tale is a narration of true wealth and knowledge.
 The tale of Yama and Nachiketa set the example of righteousness.
 This tale makes the Diwali festival of light, wisdom, and opulence.

 The festival of Diwali takes place for five days.
 On the third day, people celebrate Diwali with lighting lamps and decorating their homes with colorful flowers.
 This day includes worship of the supreme deity Goddess Laxmi and Lord Ganesha.

 There are a few specific connotations close to the celebration of Diwali in India which are as follows-

 This day has the denotation of worshipping to the Gods for wealth and prosperity.
 The first day of celebration is known as Dhanteras.

 In the southern portion of the country, on this day people dedicate their devotion to Dhanvantari.
 He is believed to be an incarnation of Lord Vishu.
 People worship him for bringing Ayurveda in existence.
-This year the festival of Dhanteras 2019 falls on 25th October.
+This year the festival of Dhanteras 2020 will fall on Thursday, 12 November.